tdceus/metamorphose2/README.rst

   had time!

   This version is for use with Python 3 and wxPython 4 only.
 It is not compatible with earlier versions of Python or wxPython.
+I am sharing it here in the hope that it may be of use to others, and that someone more proficient in GitHub, Python etc may be able to adopt, adapt or assist in keeping it available going forward.

 Métamorphose is a graphical mass renaming program for files and folders.